 Call for Competition

-Eleventh IPIN Competition
+Twelfth IPIN Competition

 onsite and offsite Indoor Localization

-offsite: 25 Sep-4 Oct, EvaalAPI web service
+offsite: 8-10 Sep, EvaalAPI web service

-awards: 17 Oct, IPIN conference
+awards: 18 Sep, IPIN conference

 The competition builds on the experience of previous competitions and is based on the EvAAL framework, ensuring experience, solidity and a well-founded scientific method.
-The IPIN 2024 Indoor Localization Competition consists of several Tracks:
+The IPIN 2025 Indoor Localization Competition consists of several Tracks:

-• Track 1: Smartphone (onsite)
+Track 1: Smartphone (onsite)

-• Track 3: Smartphone (offsite-online)
+Track 3: Smartphone (offsite-online)

-• Track 4: Foot-mounted IMU (offsite-online)
+Track 4: Foot-mounted IMU (offsite-online)

-• Track 6: Smartphone on vehicle (offsite with onsite survey)
+Track 6: Smartphone on vehicle (offsite-onsite survey)

 Results will be presented during dedicated sessions of the IPIN conference, during which prizes will be awarded to the winners.